Rowena2001/GoogleSheetsAnalysis/README.md

-# GoogleSheetsAnalysis
+# GoogleSheetsSummarizer

-This program uses the Google Sheets API and gspread to summarize the contents of a Google Sheets.
+This program uses the Google Sheets API and gspread to summarize the contents of a Google spreadsheet.

 # Inspiration

-As the VP of Event Experience and Operations of eHacks this year, one of my tasks is to analyze the results of a participant survey in order to find ways to improve this year's event.
+As the VP of Event Experience and Operations of eHacks this year, one of my tasks is to analyze the results of a participant feedback survey in order to find ways to improve this year's event.
 Rather than going through hundreds of answers, I created this script to summarize the results.